 Sweet Potato & Arugula Salad

-- Extra virgin olive oil for drizzling (about 1-2 tablespoons)
+- 2 Tbsp extra virgin olive oil for drizzling

-~watch the video below for a demonstration from Shannon’s kitchen
+- Be sure to watch the video below for a demonstration from Shannon’s kitchen.

 - Preheat oven to 400 degrees Fahrenheit.
 Line baking sheet with parchment paper.